 Obviously, the exact angles of these swings are going to vary from hitter to hitter.
-Some attackers will be able to hit more radical “cross” or “away” shots than others.
-I’ll share some of the training exercises they presented in the not too distant future.
+Some attackers will be able to hit more radical “cross” or “away” shots than others (you can find hitter training ideas here and here).

 Returning to Mark’s view, we had a conversation about it once when I visited him in Berlin.
 I personally, as a hitter, was a late decider in that I looked for the block, but I was very much a straight to hard away hitter, at least as an OH.
 Didn’t really have much of a cross-body swing from that side.
 I could mix one in from the right on occasion.